fbenariac/fabWorkPHP/README.md

 * this is my own tiny php framework. ;-)

+### What I need to do now (a.k.a the todo list):

+* Write comments and generate docs from them
+* Write test ... (use cucumber style framework ?)
+* Find a packager/installer
+* Write db tools for migrations...
+* ...

 ### How do I get set up? ###

 * Summary of set up